ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/VirtualBox.md

 Note: VirtualBox for Windows requires at least Windows 10 Professional, amonng other versions of Windows.

-Note: You may have to increase your video memory to at least 32 MB to see the screen properly.

 2. **Download the Appliance**.
 After installing VirtualBox, download the file `virtualbox-conx-3.6.0.ova` from the link below.
 This file is about 3.9G, so it may take some time to download.
 You can save it anywhere you like on your system.